 LCME (Liaison Committee on Medical Education) - An agency cosponsored by the American Medical Association and Association of American Medical Colleges, with participation from the Canadian Medical Association for schools in Canada, accredits educational programs in allopathic schools of medicine in the United States and Canada.
-Allopathic schools of medicine grant a doctor of medicine (MD) degree.
+Allopathic schools of medicine grant a Doctor of Medicine (MD) degree.

-LOA (Leave of Absence) - An extended period of time away from work granted to trainees for authorized reasons; trainees on LOA do not accrue benefits (such as health, welfare, retirement, and disability).
+LOA (Leave of Absence) - An extended period away from work granted to trainees for authorized reasons; trainees on LOA do not accrue benefits (such as health, welfare, retirement, and disability).

-Letters of Notification - Formal reports to program director of the accreditation actions taken by a RRC; these usually contain reference to the approximate time of the next site visit and review of the program.
+Letters of Notification - Formal reports to program director of the accreditation actions taken by an Review Committee these usually contain reference to the approximate time of the next site visit and review of the program.